FB

 Here is what I see:

-1. To Rule 1 – The chains look beefy, and the hooks appear as a good size for the trailer.
+1. Rule 1 – The chains look beefy, and the hooks appear a good size for the trailer.
 Pass.

-2. To the other part of Rule 1 – This loop is NOT stronger than the chain.
-It is the same diameter material, but it is soft, and it is welded – the front bit not by much.
+2. The other part of Rule 1 – The loop is NOT stronger than the chain.
+It is the same diameter material, but not as strong, and welded – the front bit not by much.
 This is the weak point.
 FAIL.

-3. To Rule 2 – They attach the safety chains to the bottom of the beam.
-We could argue that the hitch extends below so the chains would not grind, and I will accept that.
-The jack will rip right off, but the hitch is very tough.
-Pass.
+3. Rule 2 – They attach the safety chains to the bottom of the beam.
+We can argue the hitch extends below, so chains will not grind, and I accept that.
+The jack will rip right off, but the hitch is tough.
+Not the best, but Pass.

-4. To Rule 3 – Mixed bag.
+4. Rule 3 – Mixed bag.
 They did not weld the chain, so that is good.
 Pass.
-However, as noted above, the loop is the same diameter material as the chain, and because it is on the chain it is effectively a link.
-If you are going to weld it on with a loop or some other piece, make sure it is bigger so when it is weakened by welding, it will be at least as strong as the chain.
+However, as noted above, the loop is the same diameter material as the chain, connected effectively as a link.
+If you weld it on with a loop, or some other piece, make sure it is bigger and stronger so when it is weakened by welding, it will still be at least as strong as the chain.
+This fails in material choice and in attachment.
 Overall, FAIL.

-5. To Rule 4, we do not know without a tow vehicle.
+5. Rule 4, we do not know without a tow vehicle.
 I will say, however, that the attach point is close to the hitch, so that is good.
 Pass.
-They look long to fit most anything, but we will not knock that since we do not really know.
+The chains look long to fit most anything, but we will not knock that since we do not really know.

 6. Unofficially, with Rule 4 it is not hard to make the chains adjustable so the customer does not have to come up with something else.
 That is a Fail from a customer service standpoint.